salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setAnimalHighlightOrder

-Sets animalHighlightOrder field with a value of type int.
+Sets animalHighlightOrder field with a value of type string.

-    $query->setAnimalHighlightOrder(int);
+    $query->setAnimalHighlightOrder(string);

 #### ::setAnimalHousetrained